JoshVarty/Reacher/README.md

 # Reacher

-Unity's Reacher Environment is an environment in which and agent must control robotic hands with the goal of keeping the ends of the arms within a sphere.
+Unity's Reacher Environment is an environment in which an agent must control robotic hands with the goal of keeping the ends of the arms within a sphere.
 This repository uses the 20-agent environment in which a single agent must control 20 robotic arms.

 The agent interacts with the environment via the following: